 Be prepared to be patient.
-Even on my fibre broadband connection, currently giving me 38Mbits/sec download speeds according to Broadband Speed Test, it took half an hour for the Windows 10 April 2018 update to download.
+Even on my fibre broadband connection, currently giving me 38Mbits/sec download speeds according to Broadband Speed Test, it took 20 minutes for the Windows 10 October 2018 update to download.

 Get the latest Windows 10 update: Install Windows 10 update

 Once the update is downloaded, you’ll see this screen:

 Unless you click the “Restart later” at the bottom left of the window, the update will load in 30 minutes.
 Plenty of time to close everything you’re working on.
 Or you can opt to restart immediately.